adityaviolin824/LeadFoundry-AI-vDKM/README.md

 └── outputs/

-This ensures:
+This guarantees:
-- Multiple users can run pipelines in parallel
+- Parallel users do not collide
-- Crashes in one run never affect others
+- Partial failures are fully contained
-- Writes never collide because paths are isolated
+- Writes are never shared across runs
-- Old runs can be cleaned safely
+- Old runs can be safely garbage-collected

 ---